labCOI/PiCNoR/README.md

 - `Outputs/`

 ## Logging
-The script generates a log file `script_log.log` in the specified output directory, which contains detailed logs of the processing steps and any issues encountered.
+The script generates two log files `full_log.log` and `short_log.log` in the specified output directory, which contains detailed logs of the processing steps and any issues encountered.